 Finally, I insisted with the publisher that the book come with video examples, as well as audio tracks to practice with.
 In this way, the four young singers and I in the videos demonstrate a great deal, even though we’re not in the room with the aspiring belter.
 It’s always ideal to work with a teacher who understands the truths about belting—and all kinds of singing, for that matter—but when that’s not possible, turn to a well-researched, reliable, and seasoned expert who knows what she’s talking about.

 Could you point us to a really great, classic recording or two on YouTube of someone belting?
 Tell us what is so great about it.

 Jesse J is a great belter.
-She is confident, relaxed, yet very animated.
-She gets that sweet spot of twang in her oropharynx (back of the throat) that is just right to produce a loud sound.
+She is confident, relaxed, yet very animated and gets that sweet spot of twang in her oropharynx (back of the throat) that is just right to produce a loud sound.
 She does work hard—but she is not straining much at all.
 “Price Tag” is a song that is strong vocally, but most of it is not in a belted voice.
 This is part of her success: she belts, and doesn’t belt, too.

 Another great singer was Judy Garland.
 She was a phenomenal performer, and belted a lot, more in what we would call today a “musical theater” style.
 In “Get Happy” again, her singing is strong, but most of her belting is saved for the end of the song.

 How about a video of someone famous who is known to have suffered a vocal injury, and a video showing what they were doing wrong?)